Folds in the skin

 Folds are illustrated here as simple lines.

-They're not so on your body.
+This is not the case on your body.

 Each fold is a complex monster, full of details.